504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Middle School (6 to 8)

-Learners with ADHD struggle with transitions between teachers (Becker et al., 2020).
-Support classroom organisation and task completion; this improves success.
-Social competence must factor into your strategies (Mikami & Pfiffner, 2008).
-Combining academic and social support yields stronger outcomes (Antshel et al., 2011).
+Learners with ADHD often struggle with transitions between teachers (Becker et al., 2020).
+Support classroom organisation and task completion, as this improves success.
+Social competence should also shape your strategies (Mikami & Pfiffner, 2008).
+Combining academic and social support leads to stronger outcomes (Antshel et al., 2011).

 • One designated adult as a daily check-in point (homeroom teacher, counselor)